lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Tatsumaki** _(02-Jul-18 06:47 PM)_

-> 🤔 |
-> RPretribution
-> , I pick
-> take more slaves and go back to the ship
+> 🤔 | RPretribution, I pick take more slaves and go back to the ship!
-> !

 **Bagelwrecker** _(02-Jul-18 06:47 PM)_

-> Great we got Mickey Mouse's ghost following us.
+> Great, we got Mickey Mouse's ghost following us.

 **RPretribution** _(02-Jul-18 06:48 PM)_

+_Garrick pockets 12 more hostages and turns around._

 > Alright, I'm going back to the ship before I cause any more damage.

+_On the way to the ship, a jester's act catches Garrick's eye and he stops to watch, mesmerized._

 **PlasmaPerson** _(02-Jul-18 06:48 PM)_

-> we're not gonna have enough room for this on the ship
+> We're not gonna have enough room for this on the ship!

 **Zander** _(02-Jul-18 06:48 PM)_